Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Conclusion and Discussion

 \subsection{Simulation of Habituation}

-As described in section \ref{sec:habit}, the habituation paradigm is adapted from \cite{perone2013autonomy} to avoid the dehabituation of an object if this one disappear from the the visual scene.
-We performed simulations of the habituation model under three different conditions.
-In the first column, we introduced the cube and let the robot explore until the object was habituated.
+As described in section \ref{sec:habit}, the habituation paradigm is adapted from \cite{perone2013autonomy} to avoid the dehabituation of an object if this one disappears from the visual scene.
+We perform simulations of the habituation model under three different conditions.
+In the first column, we introduce the cube and let the robot explore until the object is habituated.
 To do so, the robot performed actions that did not lead to the discovery of new stimuli.
-This result to the memory trace to build up activation until the inhibition was strong enough to suppress any supra-threshold activation within the object selection field.
-The second column also introduced a cube but the robot discovered a new goal, leading to a complete drop of neural activation within the working memory and a more moderate fall of activation of the memory trace.
+This results in the memory trace building up activation until the inhibition is strong enough to suppress any suprathreshold activation within the object selection field.
+The second column also introduces a cube, but the robot discovered a new goal, leading to a complete drop in neural activation within the working memory and a more moderate drop in the level of activation of the memory trace.
 In the third column, we simultaneously introduced a cube and a ball to the robot.
-The object selection NF sees a stable supra-threshold activation at the ball location.
-Then, the robot performs different actions during exploration to discover new stimuli.
-Without any new goal discovery, the ball memory trace progressively inhibits the ball peak until the object selection NF sees a peak of activation at the cube location.
-Finally, the robot is then exploring at the cube location until it becomes habituated to that object.
-Here, we intentionally introduced a new excitation at the cube and ball color after habituation.
-The LC mechanism will also see the emergence of a peak in tonic NF after habituation and when all goals are learned, however it is not possible to know in advance which object will be selected when the slow boost component raises the resting level.
+The object selection NF sees a stable suprathreshold activation at the ball location.
+The robot then performs different actions during exploration to discover new stimuli.
+Without any new goal discovery, the ball MT progressively inhibits the ball peak until the object selection NF sees a peak of activation at the cube location.
+Finally, the robot explores the location of the cube until it becomes habituated to that object.
+The LC mechanism will also see the emergence of a peak in tonic NF after habituation and when all goals are learned; however, it is not possible to know in advance which object will be selected when the slow boost component raises the resting level.